2:010 Undergraduate and Graduate Academic Retention Standards

 It is the policy of Austin Peay State University to establish minimum criteria for

-The purpose of this policy is to establish the criteria for undergraduate academic
+The purpose of this policy is to establish the criteria for undergraduate and graduate

 Establishment of Criteria